|

 often cool and damp climate.
 Certainly food rationing during and after

-the second world war did nothing to help, but British food has now moved
+the second world war did nothing to help, but British food has now

 on and in London especially the visitor can experience modern